Cost Per Square Foot for a Custom Home in Maryland

 Site Work Impacts the Cost Per Square Foot

 Another variable that largely impacts a home’s cost is the site work and preparation of the land.
-There are large variations of cost based on topography, if the Lot is wooded or cleared, length of the driveway, stormwater management, sediment control, jurisdiction, building permit fees, impact fees, and more.
+There are large variations of cost based on topography.
+Does dirt need to be imported or exported?
+Are there retaining walls required?
+Is the Lot is wooded or cleared?
+What is the length of the driveway, stormwater management, sediment control, jurisdiction, building permit fees, impact fees, etc.?
+These factors can vary the cost estimate by thousands.
+If the permitting office requires additional work in any of these areas, your costs can also increase.
 You can learn more about purchasing lots and land with this resource.

 With these examples, you can easily see why a luxury custom home really can’t be given a standard cost per square foot.
 The price of your home will be largely determined by: